Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     - `Video Tutorial [27-28] <https://drive.google.com/open?id=1zd744cAsc6UhLZ-I7po8hG4sUMlcbPao>`_

-27. Update the logic if a winner is found to transfer all the value to them, line 48
+26. Update the logic if a winner is found to transfer all the value to them, within the ``takeTurn`` function line 43
 --------------------------

 ::

     msg.sender.transfer(address(this).balance);

-28. Update the logic to refund the value if a draw has occured, line 51-52
+27. Update the logic to refund the value if a draw has occured, within the ``takeTurn`` function line 46-47
 --------------------------

 ::